pranayhere/articles/aws-apig-sqs-integration/README.md

 6.1.
 Click on "Integrate Request" <br />
 ![alt text](images/api_req_flow.png)  <br />
 6.2.
 Set HTTP header with Name as "Content-Type" and Mapped from as "'application/x-www-form-urlencoded'" <br />
 6.3.
 In "Request body passthrough" select never and click on "add mapping template", name it as "application/json" and add the following snippet "Action=SendMessage&MessageBody=$input.body".
-This step will transform yout request body to the one accepted by SQS. <br />
+This step will transform your request body to the one accepted by SQS. <br />
 ![alt text](images/api_intg.png)  <br />

 ### 7. Test And Deploy ###